facebook/react-native/docs/IntegrationWithExistingApps.md

     'RCTWebSocket', # needed for debugging
     # Add any other subspecs you want to use in your project
   ]
+  # Explicitly include Yoga if you are using RN >= 0.42.0
+  pod "Yoga", :path => "../node_modules/react-native/ReactCommon/yoga"

 end
 ```